Introduction: Cordic Algorithm Using VHDL

 ##This is the most clicked, popular link in Google for VHDL implementation of CORDIC ALGORITHM to generate sine and cosine wave##

 At present time, many hardware efficient algorithms exist, but these are not well known due to the dominance of software systems over the many years.
 CORDIC is such an algorithm which is nothing but a set of shift and add logics used for computing a wide range of functions including certain trigonometric, hyperbolic, linear and logarithmic functions.
-Thus by just using simple shifters and adders we can design a hardware with less complexity but power of DSP using cordic algorithm .
-This is the algorithm used in calculators etc.
+This is the algorithm used in calculators etc. Thus by just using simple shifters and adders we can design a hardware with less complexity but power of DSP using cordic algorithm.
+Hence it can be designed as bare RTL design in VHDL or Verilog without using any dedicated floating point units or complex math IPs.

 Step 1: VHDL and Modelsim

 Here the cordic algorithm is implemented using VHDL to generate a sine wave and cose wave .
 It can output sine and cosine of input angle at great precision.
 The code is synthesizable on FPGA.
 Modelsim is used to simulate the design and the test bench .